vihervirveli/pic-app/README.md

 If you already wrote your name in the input field in the front page, it will be shown in the Create Card page automatically.

 ![create card](https://student.labranet.jamk.fi/~p0033/harkka/esittelypics/cc.png)

+The pictures and the cards are displayed using the Masonry gallery.